UmarAzamQureshi/Neighborhood_Map_Greenville/README.md

 Swagger UI is available at `http://localhost:8000/docs` when running with `--reload`.

+### 🧑‍💼 Real‑world problems this solves
+- **Faster land‑use and zoning decisions**: Instantly visualize parcels, zoning, and subdivisions to answer “what’s allowed here?” without hopping across systems.
+- **Development history at a glance**: The subdivision timeline highlights when areas first developed, helping assess change, infill opportunities, and precedent.
+- **One map for many datasets**: Consolidates shapefiles (parcels, zoning, trails, streets, etc.) into a single, searchable, clickable map instead of scattered files and PDFs.
+- **Better infrastructure planning**: Overlay streets, sidewalks, trails, and water bodies with neighborhoods to prioritize capital projects where they’ll help most.
+- **Risk and compliance checks**: Spot FEMA flood zones and other constraints early, reducing costly late‑stage surprises for applicants and staff.
+- **Community engagement made visual**: Clear, shareable maps help residents understand proposals, current conditions, and trade‑offs.
+- **Data interoperability**: Converts PostGIS layers to web‑ready GeoJSON, so teams can reuse the same data in dashboards, analyses, or other apps.
+- **Faster pre‑application feasibility**: Developers and consultants can self‑serve basic due diligence—parcel counts, acreage, and zoning context—before formal submissions.

 ### 🧩 Configuration notes
 - The front‑end reads `VITE_API_BASE_URL` at build time; the UI falls back to `http://localhost:8000`.
 - `MapViewer.tsx` styles and colors for many common municipal layers are defined in code.
 Unknown tables get a neutral style.